Universal sectors in superconformal defects: Universal sectors

-When the defects have the same codimension this is identification is typically straightforward, when instead the codimension of the two line defects, $\cT$ and $\cT'$, is different the equivalence is true upon decomposing the tensor structures, see subsection \ref{subsec: Universality in 1/2 BPS wilson line N=4 SYM}.
+When the defects have the same codimension this identification is typically straightforward, when instead the codimension of the two line defects, $\cT$ and $\cT'$, is different, the equivalence is true upon decomposing the tensor structures; see Sec. \ref{subsec: Universality in 1/2 BPS wilson line N=4 SYM}.

-The same holds also for all the other defect four-point function when $\cD\notin\cD\times\cD$ and can be generalized for other cases, as discussed before, when relaxing either the second or the third condition.
+The same holds also for all the other defect four-point functions when $\cD\notin\cD\times\cD$ and can be generalized for other cases, as discussed before, when relaxing either the second or the third condition.

 It is worth adding a concluding remark regarding the holographic interpretation of dual theory, when available.
 Recall that we fixed the product $\epsilon_\cT f^{(1)}(z)$ through explicit evaluation.
 However, due to the freedom of rescaling it may well be that the true parameter matching the holographic analysis is not $\epsilon_\cT(C_\cT)$ itself, but rather $a\,\epsilon_\cT(C_\cT)$ up to a rescaling by some constant $a$.
-What is guaranteed to match in explicit computations is not the parameter alone but the product of the two contributions $\hat\epsilon_\cT \hat f^{(1)}(z)$
+What is guaranteed to match in explicit computations is not the parameter alone but the product of the two contributions $\hat\epsilon_\cT \hat f^{(1)}(z)$.

 Having established these universal features, the purpose for the remainder of the article will be twofold: first, to verify these properties in known examples, identifying in such cases universal sectors, and second, to apply them to new cases where, thanks to this argument, we can immediately fix the NLO contributions without relying on any additional technique.